Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 Tinfish – a little place about a block from the stadium.
 It’s a great pregame meal.
 I don’t get the combo meals though the waffle fries are good.
 I usually go a la carte – one shrimp taco, one mahi mahi taco and one swordfish or calamari taco depending on the mood.

-OB Noodlehouse – I knew about this players before it was on Diners, Drive-ins and Dives.
+OB Noodlehouse – I knew about this place before it was on Diners, Drive-ins and Dives.
 Fantastic Asian food near Pacific Beach with amazing beer selection.
 Go there around 7 and then walk over to dog beach and watch the canine craziness as the sun goes down.

-Knotty Barrel – Lots of bees – though I’m impartial to the .394 Pale Ale in honor of Tony Gwynn.
+Knotty Barrel – Lots of beers – though I’m impartial to the .394 Pale Ale in honor of Tony Gwynn.
 The short rib dip or grilled cheese are so good.
 Best bar chicken strips I’ve ever had.

 Honorable mentions: Bub’s Sports Bar – it specializes in dishes involving tater tots and open late after games, Café 222 for breakfast over Breakfast Republic and the California surf and turf burrito from Lucha Libre Tacos in the stadium.

 After listening to Russell Wilson’s impromptu gospel song rendition on Twitter, I think will pass unless we can get some auto-tune help.
+Maybe he can sing one with Jadeveon Clowney.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.